jfrog-fadir/spring-boot-application-example/README.md

-# Spring boot application example
+# Spring boot application examples

 The project is based on a small web service which uses the following technologies: